AnoopAlias/AUTOM8N/docs/_build/html/_sources/simpler_resource_control.rst.txt

 ------------------------

 Application Limits - SimpleR drops in an additional resource limit under the [Service] section in systemd unit file to achieve resource limit for Apache/Nginx/MySQL/PHP .
-These limit can act as a safety net ( presuure value!) in extreme cases and prevent a single service from using up entire server resources
+These limit can act as a safety net ( pressure value!) in extreme cases and prevent a single service from using up entire server resources

-User Limits - If PHP-FPM or HHVM process is run under user .Simpler can group the process to a reseller.slice file and ensure each user is limited in terms of memory/CPU and IO.
+User Limits - If PHP-FPM or HHVM process is run under user .Simpler can group the process to a reseller.slice and ensure each user is limited in terms of memory/CPU and IO.
 This can come handy when an admin want to allocate low resources to certain scripts and prevent them from affecting useable resources of other users